 CW SPOILERS Perhaps the best expression of these sentiments occurs when the Jedi-turned-terrorist traitor who tried to frame Ahsoka is given a chance to speak after being caught, in this speech that is given:

 “I did it.
 Because I’ve come to realize what many people in the Republic have come to realize.
 That the Jedi are the ones responsible for this war.
 That we’ve so lost our way that we have become villains in this conflict.
 That we are the ones that should be put on trial, all of us!
 And my attack on the Temple was an attack on what the Jedi have become: an army fighting for the Dark Side, fallen from the Light that we once held so dear.
 This Republic is failing!
 It’s only a matter of time.”

 END CW SPOILERS

 The Jedi mean well, but under the massive pressure of war, they betray many of their values.
 Many in the public around the galaxy come to see them simply as one side’s leadership in a terrible and destructive war, just as responsible for the killing as the other side.
-Yes, the Jedi do clearly conduct war more humanely than the separatists, but it is a distinction that is lost on much of the galactic populace and one that is less pronounced the more the war drags on.
-And this is all part of Darth Sidious’ plan: as the Jedi his biggest obstacle to power, he creates a war that will not only kill many of but destroys their reputations and credibility as “the guardians of peace justice in the galaxy,” forcing them into a new role of military leaders in a war that kills many.
+Yes, the Jedi do clearly conduct war more humanely than the Separatists, but it is a distinction that is lost on much of the galactic populace and one that is less pronounced the more the war drags on.
+And this is all part of Darth Sidious’s plan: as the Jedi are his biggest obstacle to power, he creates a war that will not only kill many of the Jedi but also destroys their reputations and credibility as “the guardians of peace justice in the galaxy,” forcing them into a new role of military leaders in a war that kills many innocents.

 4.)
 Evil often involves people losing their humanity and becoming more like machines